fstrike7/tweepy_basics/README.md

-# tweepy_basics
+# Tweepy Basics

+Tweepy is an easy-to-use Python library for accessing the Twitter API, with this powerful tool you can make your own bots for Twitter and other functions like data-scraping
-Basic tweepy configuration and deploy, to configure your own Twitter bots!
+Whit this repo you'll learn basic tweepy configuration and deploy, to configure your own Twitter bots in a few steps!

+## Configuration
+To [install](https://docs.tweepy.org/en/latest/install.html) tweepy into your system, you'll need to execute the following code:
+> pip install tweepy

+Then you'll be ready to make your own coding.